Poojamv8198/python-for-devops/Day-09/02-loop-controls.md

 ## Introduction

-Loop control statements are used to modify the behavior of loops, providing greater control and flexibility during iteration.
+Loop control statements are used to modify the behavior of loops, providing greater control and flexibility during iteration(repetative actions).
 In Python, two primary loop control statements are "break" and "continue."

 ## `break` Statement